miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 1 - Functional Principle
 1. What is the working principle of a capacitor?
-2. What is the property that gives the relationship between the applied voltage and the stored charge in a capacitor?
+2. What property gives the relationship between the applied voltage and the stored charge in a capacitor?
 What is the unit of this property?

 **Solution:
 1. A capacitor consists of two plates that are spaced apart from each other by a certain distance d.
 If a voltage is applied to the plates, with the positive terminal of the battery attached to one plate and the negative to the other, the voltage pushes the electrons from the negative pole to the attached plate.
 As the two plates are not connected by a conductor, the electrons can't move to the other plate.
 Due to the opposing charges of the electrons sitting on the plate, they spread equally.
 Conversely, some electrons from the other plate are drawn into the positive terminal of the battery, which makes this plate positively charged.
-When, a capacitor is connected to a voltage, its plates are charged and energy is stored in the form of electric charge.
+When a capacitor is connected to a voltage, its plates are charged, and energy is stored through an electric charge.
-2. The higher the voltage that is applied to the capacitor, the higher the pushing force, and the more electrons or electron holes are stored on each plate.
+2. The higher the applied voltage, the higher the pushing force, and the more electrons or electron holes are stored on each plate.
 This relationship is linear and depends on the form of the capacitor plates, the distance between the plates, and the dielectric material between the plates.
 The proportionality is called capacitance $C=\dfrac{Q}{U}$ given in $\dfrac{A*s}{V}$or F Farads.

 ### Activity 2 - Calculation
 1. The main properties of a capacitor are the plate area A, the distance d between the plates, and the relative dielectric number $\epsilon_r$ (a constant to account for the different dielectric materials present between the capacitor plates).
-How do we have to change these three parameters in order to increase the capacitance of a capacitor and why do we have to change them that way?
+How do we have to change these three parameters to increase the capacitance of a capacitor, and why do we have to change them that way?
 2. Calculate the capacitance of the following capacitor: $A=10cm^2$, $d=0.01m$, and $\epsilon_r =7$ (glass).
-What is the energy stored in this capacitor when fully charged if supplied with 5V.
+What energy is stored in this capacitor when fully charged if supplied with 5V?

 **Solution:
 1. By increasing the plate area A, more electrons or cations will fit onto the plate.
-By decreasing the distance between the plate, the attraction of the two plates increases, which makes it possible for more charges to occupy the plates.
-By choosing a material that increase the relative dielectric number, the capacitor allows for more field flux and thus a greater charge.
+By decreasing the distance between the plates, the attraction of the two plates increases, which makes it possible for more charges to occupy the plates.
+By choosing a material that increases the relative dielectric number, the capacitor allows for more field flux and, thus, a greater charge.
 2.  $C = \dfrac{\epsilon_r*\epsilon_0*A}{d}=\dfrac{7*\epsilon_0*0.001}{0.01}=6.195*10^{-12}F = 6.195pF$  with $ε_0 = 8.85*10^{-12} \dfrac{F}{m}$ ... vacuum permittivity.
 The stored energy is equal to $W = \dfrac{U*Q}{2} = \dfrac{C*U^2}{2} = \dfrac{6.195*10^{-12}F*5V^2}{2}=77.43pJ$

 ### Activity 3 - Capacitor Circuits
 1. We have two capacitors put in series $C_1=900pF$ and $C_2 = 1nF$, which we supply with a voltage of 5V.
-Calculate the equivalent capacitance, the charge Q in and the voltage across each capacitor.
+Calculate the equivalent capacitance, the charge Q in, and the voltage across each capacitor.
 2. We have two put in parallel $C_1=500uF$ and $C_2 = 1mF$, which we supply with a voltage of 9V.
-Calculate the equivalent capacitance, the charge Q in and the voltage across each capacitor.
-Further, calculate the total number of electrons that are stored in the two capacitors.
+Calculate the equivalent capacitance, the charge Q in, and the voltage across each capacitor.
+Further, calculate the total number of electrons stored in the two capacitors.

 **Solution:
-1. For capacitors the formulas of the equivalent capacitance are exactly opposite to those of the equivalent resistance. $C_t = \dfrac{C_1*C_2}{C_1+C_2}=473.6pF$, $Q_t = U*C_t=2.368nC$, $Q_1 = Q_2 = Q_t$, $U_1 = \dfrac{Q_1}{C_1} = 2.632V$, and  $U_2 = \dfrac{Q_2}{C_2} = 2.368V$
+1. The formulas of the equivalent capacitance are exactly opposite to those of the equivalent resistance. $C_t = \dfrac{C_1*C_2}{C_1+C_2}=473.6pF$, $Q_t = U*C_t=2.368nC$, $Q_1 = Q_2 = Q_t$, $U_1 = \dfrac{Q_1}{C_1} = 2.632V$, and  $U_2 = \dfrac{Q_2}{C_2} = 2.368V$
 2. $C_t = C_1+C_2=1.5mF$, $Q_t=U*C_t=13.5mC$, $U = U_1 = U_2$, $Q_1 = U_1*C_1 = 4.5mC$, $Q_2 = U_2*C_2 = 9mC$, and $n=\dfrac{Q_t}{e_0}=8.426*10^{16} Electrons$
 ### Activity 4 - Capacitor Compound Circuit

 **Solution:

 ### Activity 5 - Capacitor Types
 It's crucial to understand capacitance, the structure of a capacitor, and how to calculate the equivalent capacitance of multiple capacitors put in series or parallel.
-Something, you also have to be able to do is to choose the right capacitor type based on the application.
+Something you also have to be able to do is to choose the right capacitor type based on the application.

-1. Recall the names of the three most used capacitor types?
+1. Recall the names of the three most used capacitor types.

 Next, I will give you an application, and you have to select the type of capacitor that would suit the situation best:
 1. You want to build a weather station that should be able to operate for multiple years and across a wide temperature range
-2. You are a developing a flight computer and want to make your design it as small as possible.
+2. You are developing a flight computer and want to make your design as small as possible.
 The required capacitance is relatively large in the range of mF.
 3. You are using the capacitor in an AC circuit.
 4. You require a capacitor with a capacitance in the range of nF that is used in a circuit for data transmission.

 **Solution:
-1. Aluminum electrolytic capacitors, tantalum electrolytic capacitors, and the ceramic capacitors.
+1. Aluminum electrolytic capacitors, tantalum electrolytic capacitors, and ceramic capacitors.

 Match the situation:
-1. As we require a longer lifespan and because the capacitor should be able to retain a stable capacitance over a wide temperature range, the tantalum capacitor is suited best.
+1. As we require a longer lifespan and because the capacitor should be able to retain a stable capacitance over a wide temperature range, the tantalum capacitor is best suited.
-2. We should choose a aluminum electrolytic capacitor, as the capacitance is relatively big and as Elko capacitors feature smaller form factors at similar capacitances as that of the tantalum type.
+2. We should choose an aluminum electrolytic capacitor, as the capacitance is relatively large, and Elko capacitors feature smaller form factors at similar capacitances as the tantalum type.
-3. Both Elko and tantalum capacitors are polarized and can't withstand reverse polarity.
+3. Elko and tantalum capacitors are polarized and can't withstand reverse polarity.
 Therefore, we have to choose a ceramic capacitor.
-4. Data transmission happens at rapid speeds and, therefore, high frequencies.
-Further, the capacitance relatively small.
-We should choose a ceramic capacitor, as they are readily available at those low capacitances (nF) and as they excel at high frequency.
+4. Data transmission happens at rapid speeds and high frequencies.
+Further, the capacitance is relatively small.
+We should choose a ceramic capacitor, as they are readily available at those low capacitances (nF) and excel at high frequency.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/28Kisy15diA?si=o6WfG9l2kKMFwGad" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### Example
+### Activity 6 - Example
 #### Transcript
 Now, let's demonstrate this concept hands-on.